 - Make sure all activities are appropriate to the age, ability and experience of those taking part.

-- Always report any incidences, referrals or disclosures immediately, following the appropriate guidelines.
+- Always report any incidences, referrals or disclosures immediately, following the appropriate safeguarding guidelines.

-- Promote positive aspects of the sport and encourage performers to value all performance.
+- Promote positive aspects of the sport and encourage gymnasts to value all performance.